Jorge Soler Preview, Player Props: Marlins vs. Dodgers

-Jorge Soler is back in action for the Miami Marlins against Clayton Kershaw and the Los Angeles DodgersSeptember 5 at 6:40 PM ET.
+On Wednesday, Jorge Soler (.225 on-base percentage in past 10 games, 102 points below season-long percentage) and the Miami Marlins face the Los Angeles Dodgers, whose starting pitcher will be Lance Lynn.
+First pitch is at 6:40 PM ET.

-He is back in action for the first time since August 29, when he went 1-for-3 against the Rays.
+In his last game he had a hitless showing (0-for-2) against the Dodgers.

 Jorge Soler Game Info & Props vs. the Dodgers